 Foam roller exercises for legs use a foam roller to apply pressure to specific muscles to improve flexibility, reduce muscle tension, and relieve soreness.
 These exercises target the quadriceps, hamstrings, calves, glutes, and IT band.

-Foam roller exercises for legs can help improve your overall leg health and mobility, making it easier to perform daily activities and engage in physical activities.
+Foam roller exercises for legs can help improve your overall leg health and mobility, making it easier to perform daily and physical activities.

-To relieve pain and tightness in your legs, do these exercises 3–4 times per week, even if your symptoms improve.
+To relieve pain and tightness in your legs, do these exercises 3–4 times weekly, even if your symptoms improve.

 1. Hamstring Foam Roll